-The season shall open at 12 (noon) Central Time, September 1, 2023, and close 30 minutes after sunset January 31, 2024.
+The season shall open in conjunction with deer bow season and close 30 minutes after sunset January 31.
 Further restrictions may apply for season dates, locations, number of licenses and other specifications in the permitted management zones according to the managing entity.